voxel51/fiftyone/docs/source/user_guide/using_datasets.rst

 Creating DatasetViews
 ---------------------

-You can create a view that contains an entire dataset via :meth:`Dataset.view() <fiftyone.core.dataset.Dataset.view>`:
+You can explicitly create a view that contains an entire dataset via :meth:`Dataset.view() <fiftyone.core.dataset.Dataset.view>`:

 .. code-block:: python